Special Collections and University Archives

 The facsimile Leonardo da Vinci editions have particular historical relevance for UNF: they complemented the University' early Venture Studies program, an innovative component of interdisciplinary studies offered by the College of Arts and Sciences during the University's first decade.
 Venture studies courses were designed to provide the student with a broader perspective and background in both the humanities and sciences.
 Leonardo da Vinci's accomplishments were chosen as the motivating inspiration for the Venture program.

-and Local History Book Collection
+Florida and Local History Books

 Special Collections has a non-circulating collection of classic Florida histories and books of Northeast Florida history, with special emphasis on Jacksonville and its immediate geographical vicinity (Duval, Baker, Clay, Nassau, Putnam, and St. Johns counties).
 The collection includes: